-SOJC Research and Travel Funding
+SOJC Research and Travel Funding1

 The SOJC has limited funding for graduate research and travel expenses.
 Travel funding is awarded competitively for travel to conferences to present papers.
 Research funding is awarded to support assorted research-related expenses.
-Both Travel and Research Fund Request Forms are available online and must be submitted before travel or research begins.
+Both Travel and Research Fund Request Forms are available online at https://soicstudent. uoregon.edu/graduate/forms/ and must be approved by your advisor and program director and submitted to the Graduate Program Office before travel or research begins.
 The SOJC accounting office will process your disbursement; please contact them if you have any questions.
 You should also speak with them before booking airline flights to ensure that you follow proper University procedure.
 Distribution of graduate travel and research funds is based on the following priorities: